 - Read and understand your homeowners insurance policy.
-Consider consulting the Homeowners Resource Center to make sure that you are properly covered.
+Consult our Homeowners Resource Center to make sure that you are properly covered.

 - If you experience difficulty understanding your homeowners insurance policy or need something clarified, reach out to your insurance agent, broker or insurer, or contact the New York State Department of Financial Services at (800) 342-3736 to help clear up any confusion.